For the Fatherland Medal: Description

-The second and current definition of the coin was approved by the Law of the Republic of Azerbaijan No. 730-IVQD dated September 30, 2013.
+The second, and current, definition of the medal was approved by the Law of the Republic of Azerbaijan No. 730-IVQD on September 30, 2013.
 The description of the medal is as follows:

 The medal "For the Fatherland" consists of a circular plate with a diameter of 36 mm, cast in bronze, with a decoration along its perimeter.

 There is the State coat of arms of the Republic of Azerbaijan in the middle of the medal, and two crossed swords underneath.
 The phrase "For the Homeland" is written on the upper part of the state coat of arms of the Republic of Azerbaijan.
 The text and pictures are eye-catching.

 The back has a smooth surface and the series and number of the medal are engraved in the middle.

 The medal is attached to a 37mm x 50mm rectangular black ribbon that includes a loop and ring for attachment to clothing.
 Three stripes are depicted in the middle of the black ribbon of dark oak color.
 All three light oak colored stripes are 15mm wide at the centre, with 3mm wide stripes spaced along the edges, 2mm away from the center stripe.
 A 40 mm x 5 mm gold layer with a 40 mm x 7 mm national ornament image is adhered to the top of the black stripe.

 The medal is accompanied by a 37 mm x 10 mm die made from the same black ribbon and containing an element for attachment to clothing.